• Skip to primary navigation

 Burrata and Bubbles logo

-Make your patio nights even more refreshing with a new spin on your traditional mule.
-Sweet, fruity and a touch spicy, this fresh strawberry-mint Moscow mule packs a punch of flavor that everyone is sure to love.
+Make your patio nights even more refreshing with this minted strawberry Moscow mule!
+Sweet, fruity and a touch spicy, this fresh strawberry-mint cocktail packs a punch of flavor that everyone is sure to love.
 Plus, this classic vodka cocktail requires only a handful of ingredients and a few minutes to put together, making it perfect for entertaining.

 Two strawberry Moscow mules in copper mugs with fresh mint, lime slices and strawberries on the side.